 - 1. This form is to be filled out by a physician for a student with special education needs who requires homebound services for a set period of time. - 2.
 Once completed, the form is turned into the School District, it shall remain in the student's temporary file (housed in the school office).
-MAKE SURE YOU ARE FOLLOWING YOUR DISTRICTS PROCEDURES AS WELL. - 3.
+Make sure you are following your district's procedures as well. - 3.
 Notify your program coordinator. - 4.
 Homebound services will begin after the Home Hospital form has been completed and turned into the school district and an IEP meeting has been held. - 5.
 The IEP must be reflective of the Home/Hospital Services being provided. - 6.
-THE HOME HOSPITAL FORM MUST BE UPDATED EVERY 6 MONTHS
+The Home/Hospital form must be completed every 6 months.